Hollywood surfing spots

 Hollywood is a great vacation place for water sports activities.

-Hollywood surfing guide and tips prepared by Bryan Dickerson (wavepoolmag.com) for Dailystoke.com’s surf guides.
+Hollywood surfing guide and tips prepared by Bryan Dickerson (wavepoolmag.com) for Dailystoke.com’s travel destination guides.

 Photo by Ammie Ngo